dneimke/build-actions/docs/github-actions-build-deployment-plan.md

 ## Overview

-This document outlines the comprehensive GitHub Actions build and deployment strategy for our .NET-based monorepo using Nx for build orchestration.
+This document outlines the GitHub Actions build and deployment strategy for our .NET-based monorepo using Nx for build orchestration.
 The design prioritizes efficiency, reusability, and scalability to support dozens of applications and libraries.

 ## Table of Contents